 At the close of each school year we cut down on end-of-the-year waste by holding a huge yard sale filled with items left behind by students and donated by the college and faculty/staff.

-Every spring volunteers from local non-profit organizations help us collect truckloads of donated items from student residences.
-All the items are cleaned, sorted and priced for a huge, one-day yard sale in late June.
-All the proceeds from the is event go to participating non-profits in the local community.
+Every spring, volunteers from local non-profit organizations help us collect truckloads of donated items from student residences.
+All the items are cleaned, sorted, and priced for a huge, one-day yard sale in late June.
+All the proceeds from the event go to participating non-profits in the local community.

 We are working internally to produce a comprehensive procurement policy for our vendors, one that highlights the sustainability initiatives of vendors as well as encouraging them to work to reduce packaging and consider end-of-life protocols for their products.
 More to come.

-Bates’ Dining Services has become a model of environmental stewardship and has successfully created a system that conserves both water and energy and diverting a majority (over 80%) of its waste from the solid waste stream.
+Bates’ Dining Services has become a model of environmental stewardship and has successfully created a system that conserves both water and energy and diverts a majority (over 80%) of its waste from the solid waste stream.

 Here are just some ways they do it:

-- close relationships with vendors such as Stonyfield Farm who are organic and also collect and recycle containers
+- they develop close relationships with vendors such as Stonyfield Farm who are organic and also collect and recycle containers

-- Pre-consumer food waste composting program established with a farm in Lisbon, ME
+- they’ve established a pre-consumer food waste composting program with a farm in Lisbon, ME

-- Post-consumer food waste program established with a pig farmer in Poland, MECommunity outreach program which allows extra food portions prepared to be shared with local homeless shelters and soup kitchens
+- they’ve established a post-consumer food waste program with a pig farmer in Poland, MECommunity outreach program which allows extra food portions prepared to be shared with local homeless shelters and soup kitchens

-- buy local and organic products when possible including Oakhurst milk as well as fresh and local fish, meat and produce
+- they buy local and organic products when possible including Oakhurst milk as well as fresh and local fish, meat and produce

-- 3 star certified as a green restaurant since 2002.
+- they’ve been 3 star certified as a green restaurant since 2002.
 Read on at the link below: